-Title of Securities Being Registered Amount Being Registered Maximum ering Price (1)(2) Amount of Registration Fee (2) Shares of Common Stock, \$0.001 par value per share Shares of Preferred Stock, \$0.001 par value per share Subscription Rights Debt Securities Total \$ 150,000,000 \$ 17,430(3)
+Title of Securities Being Registered Amount Being Registered (1) Amount of Registration Fee (2) Shares of Common Stock, \$0.001 par value per share \$ \$ \$ Shares of Preferred Stock, \$0.001 par value per share Subscription Rights Debt Securities Total \$ \$ 150,000,000 \$ 17,430

 (1) There are being registered hereunder such indeterminate number of shares of common stock, preferred stock, subscription rights and debt securities as shall have an aggregate offering price not to exceed \$150,000,000, less the aggregate dollar amount of all securities previously issued hereunder.
 If any debt securities are issued at an original issue discount, then the offering price of such debt securities shall be in such greater principal amount as shall result in an aggregated offering price not to exceed \$150,000,000, less the aggregate dollar amount of all securities previously issued hereunder.
 The securities registered hereunder also include such indeterminate number of securities of each identified class of securities, which may be offered from time to time in unspecified numbers and at indeterminate prices, and as may be issued upon conversion, redemption, repurchase, exchange or exercise of any securities registered hereunder, including under any applicable anti-dilution provisions of any of such securities.
-In addition, the securities being registered hereunder includes such indeterminate number of securities of each identified class of securities as may be issuable with respect to the securities being registered hereunder as a result of stock splits, stock dividends or similar transactions.
+In addition, pursuant to Rule 416 under the Securities Act of 1933, as amended, or the Securities Act, the securities being registered hereunder includes such indeterminate number of securities of each identified class of securities as may be issuable with respect to the securities being registered hereunder as a result of stock splits, stock dividends or similar transactions.